 My treats become epsom salt baths by candle light, infrared saunas and massages!

-We avoid going to restaurants and cafes unless they are paleo or health type ones.
-During a cleanse as it's simply too hard to manage the menu and there is often a compromise....and really it's not forever so we don't find this hard.
+We avoid going to restaurants and cafes unless they have healthy salad options or protein and veg type meals on the menu.
+During a cleanse if it's simply too hard to manage a menu or a social function where we will be too compromised, we just don’t go!
+It’s only 3 weeks so we don't find this hard.
 Work out the situations in your life that you will have to navigate if you did a cleanse and perhaps just stay in more often?
-It's good for the body to rest as much as possible when cleansing or doing a detox.
+It's good for the body to rest as much as possible when cleansing or doing a detox anyway.